The Mamas & the Papas: Members of the New Mamas & the Papas

+Legacy

-The Mamas & the Papas were inducted into the Rock and Roll Hall of Fame in 1998, the Vocal Group Hall of Fame in 2000, and the Hit Parade Hall of Fame in 2009.
+The Mamas & the Papas was inducted into the Rock and Roll Hall of Fame in 1998, the Vocal Group Hall of Fame in 2000, and the Hit Parade Hall of Fame in 2009.
 Cass Elliot and Michelle Phillips, as "the Mamas", were ranked No. 21 on the VH1 network's list of the 100 Greatest Women of Rock.

 The band received a box set when the four-CD Complete Anthology was released in the UK in September 2004 and in the US in January 2005.
 It contains the five studio albums, the live album from Monterey, selections from their solo work and rarities including their first sessions with Barry McGuire.

 The Mamas & the Papas is the subject of several documentaries, including Straight Shooter, California Dreamin' and Here I Am, Doherty's musical, Doug Hall's The Mamas & the Papas: California Dreamin' (2000) and Matthew Greenwald's Go Where You Wanna Go: The Oral History of the Mamas & the Papas (2002).
 Cass Elliot is the subject of Jon Johnson's Make Your Own Kind of Music: A Career Retrospective of Cass Elliot (1987) and Eddi Fiegel's Dream a Little Dream of Me: The Life of Mama Cass Elliot (2005).
 Chris Campion authored Wolfking, a biography of John Phillips that was authorized by the John Phillips Estate.

 Fox acquired the rights to make a film about the Mamas & the Papas in 2000.
 It was reported in 2007 that "The right script is in the process of being written."
 Peter Fitzpatrick's stage musical, Flowerchildren: The Mamas & Papas Story, was produced by Magnormos in Melbourne, Australia, in 2011 and revived in 2013.

-Their song "California Dreamin features prominently in the 1994 Hong Kong comedy-drama movie Chungking Express.
+Their song "California Dreamin' features prominently in the 1994 Hong Kong comedy–drama movie Chungking Express.

-On March 20, 2019, "Straight Shooter" by the Mamas & the Papas was featured on the soundtrack and trailer for Once Upon a Time in Hollywood (stylized as Once Upon a Time in… Hollywood), a black comedy feature film written and directed by Quentin Tarantino.
+On March 20, 2019, "Straight Shooter" by the Mamas & the Papas was featured on the soundtrack and trailer for Once Upon a Time in Hollywood (stylized as Once Upon a Time in...
+Hollywood), a black comedy feature film written and directed by Quentin Tarantino.
 Michelle Phillips and Cass Elliot are both minor characters in the film.
 "Twelve Thirty", another song by the group, was used in the film but not featured on the soundtrack.